hnvt1989/ll_web_agent/README.md

 # Natural Language Web Automation Tool

 A web automation tool that lets users describe tasks in plain English and executes them in a visible browser window.
-Powered by the Model Context Protocol (MCP) and OpenAI's language models.
+Powered by the Model Context Protocol (MCP) and large language models from Anthropic or OpenAI.

 ## Architecture Overview